Free Initial Assessment

 Manual handling accidents are one of the most common causes of injury in the Workplace, resulting in damage to the limbs and joints.

-Slips, trips and falls often happen when there are obstacles lying around, or uneven or slippery surfaces.
+Slips, trips and falls often occur when there are obstacles lying around, or uneven or slippery surfaces.

 Exposure to toxic substances, dust and fumes can cause chemical burns, skin irritation and severe illnesses.